inspec/inspec/docs-chef-io/content/inspec/install.md

 inspec exec profile_name
 ```

-### Chef Private License Server
+### Chef Local License Service

-For large or isolated (air-gapped) fleets, Chef InSpec can retrieve a license key from a Chef Private License Server.
+For large or isolated (air-gapped) fleets, Chef InSpec can retrieve a license key from a [Chef Local License Service](/licensing/local_license_service/).
-With a Chef Private License Server, InSpec users do not need to know a license key -- only the URL(s) of the server.
+With Chef Local License Service, InSpec users do not need to know a license key -- only the service URL(s).

-Chef InSpec sends a request to the Private License Server for a list of license keys and then uses that response to license itself during execution.
+Chef InSpec sends a request to the Local License Service for a list of license keys and then uses that response to license itself during execution.
 InSpec will not prompt you for a license key.
-Chef InSpec does not store license keys for long-term use when they are retrieved from a Chef Private License Server.
+Chef InSpec does not store license keys for long-term use when they are retrieved from a Chef Local License Service.

-You can set the URL of a Chef Private License Server using an [environment variable](#environment-variable-1) or with a [command line option](#command-line-option-1).
+You can set the URL of a Chef Local License Service using an [environment variable](#environment-variable-1) or with a [command line option](#command-line-option-1).

-For details about how to obtain, setup, and run a Chef Private License Server, please contact LINK TODO.
+See the [Chef Local License Service documentation](/licensing/local_license_service/) for more information.

 #### Environment variable

-Use the `CHEF_LICENSE_SERVER` environment variable to set a Chef Private License Server URL.
+Use the `CHEF_LICENSE_SERVER` environment variable to set a Chef Local License Service URL.

 ```bash
 export CHEF_LICENSE_SERVER=https://license-server.example.com